What Is a Garden Bar and What Should I Put in It?

 This can be a great spot to relax with a glass of wine or cup of tea after a long day.
 It’s also the perfect place to enjoy the garden when the weather isn’t cooperating.

-Garden Bars are fast becoming one of the most popular choices for construction projects in our gardens.
+Outdoor bars at home are fast becoming one of the most popular choices for construction projects in our gardens.

 It seems as though we Brits are spending much more time outside, entertaining and socialising in our gardens than ever before.